I couldn’t breathe.

 “Now then.”
 Tyler cleared his throat.
 “If you promise to behave, I will undo the trick I did.”

 I nodded.
 Tyler repeated the gesture in the opposite direction.
 The invisible zipper tugged on my lips until they were free, and I could speak.
 Unfortunately, the euphoric feelings were soon replaced by animosity.

 “Is Mom one too?”
 I asked, my voice low.

 “Yes,” answered Tyler.

 “So, you both have been lying to me for my whole life?”
-I shook my head, standing up with my fists clenched.
+I shook my head, standing up.
 “That’s great.
 That’s wonderful, Tyler.
 You guys are the best.”